LootboxFund/marketer-frontend/README.md

 - ✅ Advertiser - View Historical Tournaments
 - ✅ Advertiser - View Historical Partners

-- ⬜️ Organizer AntPro - View Historical Tournaments
-- ⬜️ Organizer AntPro - View Tournament
+- ⬜️ Advertiser can whitelist an affiliate to an offer

+- ⬜️ Affiliate can view offers available to them
 - ⬜️ Organizer AntPro - Add/Remove Offer AdSets to Tournament
+- ⬜️ Organizer AntPro - Add/Remove Promoters to Tournament with rate cards

+- ✅ Organizer AntPro - View Historical Tournaments
+- ✅ Organizer AntPro - View Tournament

 - ⬜️ Refactor widgets to new graphql